 Courses that offer a recognised accreditation upon completion should be recognised by Ofqual – the government body that oversees all qualifications in the UK.

 Regulated awarding bodies include Edexcel, City and Guilds, NCFE, CACHE and the NEBDN to name a few.
 Again, you can contact these awarding bodies to confirm that the course offered by your chosen provider is awarded by them.

 Terms and Conditions

-Your provider should offer some terms conditions which – among other things – offer you some form of money back guarantee.
+Your provider should offer some terms and conditions which – among other things – offer you some form of money back guarantee.
 Or at the very least a cooling off period.